How Staff Education Can Improve Quality and Enhance Patient Safety and Experience

 Effective communication is the foundation for any healthcare service.
 Yet — beyond the basics of telephone courtesy and explanations of payment policies — few practices provide in-depth communication training for their employees.
 Regardless of clinical expertise and skill level, a practice is unlikely to flourish if providers and staff are haphazard in the way they communicate among themselves and with their patients.

 A review of office communication should identify areas and processes most likely to benefit from periodic review and reminders.
-Examples might include (a) formal processes used to inform/educate patients; (b) consistency in the ways that staff members respond to patients’ questions, concerns, and complaints; and (c) activities that enable staff to identify risk issues and bring them to the attention of the administrative team.
+Examples might include (a) formal processes used to inform/educate patients; (b) consistency in the ways that staff members respond to patients’ questions, concerns, and complaints (including training on de-escalation techniques); and (c) activities that enable staff to identify risk issues and bring them to the attention of the administrative team.

-Consistency in communication reduces the likelihood of patient confusion, and repetition of messages reinforces the patient’s ability to absorb, understand, and comply with instructions.
-Consistency also gives the impression of an organized and team-oriented approach, helps reinforce the patient’s ability to act as a partner in his/her own care, and can have a positive effect on the patient’s perception of courtesy, responsiveness, and expertise.
+Consistency in communication reduces the likelihood of patient confusion, and repetition of messages reinforces patients’ ability to absorb, understand, and comply with instructions.
+Consistency also gives the impression of an organized and team-oriented approach, helps reinforce patients’ ability to act as partners in their care, and can have a positive effect on patients’ perception of courtesy, responsiveness, and expertise.

 Used as a quality improvement tool, a review of communication protocols also can help identify areas of inconsistency and misunderstanding among employees.
 Improved communication in the practice can help prevent patient injuries, ensure more patient-focused interactions, and enhance the team’s effectiveness and job satisfaction.